jayanthkoushik/torch-gel/README.md

 are learned for each of several provided regularization values.
 The final model is summarized using an arbitrary provided summary function, and the summary for each combination of the regularization values is returned as a dictionary.
-The docstring contains more details.
-The module contains another useful function `ridge_paths` which can efficiently solve ridge regression for multiple regularization values.
+The docstring contains more details. `gel.ridgepaths` contains another useful function, `ridge_paths` which can efficiently solve ridge regression for multiple regularization values.